NHK General TV: History

 On October 10, 1971, NHK General began full-scale colorization of the program.
 Due to this colorization, black-and-white broadcasting excluding reruns of past works has disappeared from Japanese TV programs.
+Coinciding with this move, the local news units made the switch.
+In May 1972, following the reversion agreement of the Ryukyu Islands from the United States to Japan, NHK General TV started broadcasting in Okinawa using the infrastructure of the former OHK.

 Due to the influence of the first oil crisis, after January 16, 1974, the midnight broadcast was suspended.
 In 1975, the analog UHF experimental stations in Tokyo and Osaka were closed; the time saving measures due to the oil crisis were completely lifted for the first time in one year, two and a half months.
 It was only in April 1984, all weekday broadcasts end at 12am, completely ending the late-night broadcast suspension that had continued since the oil crisis.

 Regarding analog sound multiplex broadcasting, it was first implemented from December 1982; Teletext broadcasting (subtitled broadcasting) started later in 1985.

 On September 19, 1988, as Emperor Showa was in critical condition, all-night broadcasts began in the form of fillers, reporting on his condition from time to time.
 When the Emperor died on January 7, 1989, NHK suspended all programs except for educational broadcasts, including the serial asadora Jun-chan no ōenka and the Taiga drama Kasuga no Tsubone, but continued to broadcast special programs in memory of Emperor Showa and special programs for the enthronement of the new Emperor until the early hours of the January 9.
 The temporary all-night broadcast will end, but a regular program will be scheduled by 1am until March.

 On January 17, 1995, when the Great Hanshin earthquake occurred, NHK began a special news program at 5:51pm on all broadcast channels, including Educational TV; all regular programming were suspended.
 From February onwards, the program returned to its normal format, but until the end of February (until the end of March in the Kansai region) the program focused on reporting on the earthquake disaster.

 In April 1996, NHK General began broadcasting 24 hours a day on weekends (Fridays and Saturdays late at night); the weekday broadcast time was also expanded to 2am.
 The following year, the network expanded the 24 hour broadcast to weekdays, excluding early Monday mornings.

 In April 2000, NHK General started simultaneous subtitle broadcasting of live broadcast programs using teletext.
 24 hour a day broadcasting was also expanded to Sunday.

 On December 1, 2003, NHK General started broadcasting terrestrial digital television at each broadcasting station in three metropolitan areas.